deeplearning4j/deeplearning4j/GITTER_GUIDELINES.md

 Casual conversation:
 https://gitter.im/deeplearning4j/deeplearning4jconvos

+We look forward to working with you, and if you are dedicated to building a deep learning solution with us, we will do our best to help you succeed.
 If you require commercial support for tuning your neural network models, please contact us via http://www.skymind.io/contact/ or help@skymind.io